Leven Powell: Military officer

 As relations with Great Britain worsened in the years before the American Revolutionary War, Powell served on the 15-member Loudoun County Committee of Safety in 1774.
 In either 1774 or 1775 he accepted a commission as major in a company of Loudoun County minutemen that traveled to southeastern Virginia, where they harassed Lord Dunmore's troops in Norfolk and Hampton and were ultimately incorporated into the Continental Army.
-In January 1777, General Washington promoted Powell to lieutenant colonel of the 16th Continental Regiment.
-He fought at the Battle of Long Island, Battle of Brandywine and the Battle of Monmouth.
-However, health complications due to the harsh winter encampment at Valley Forge (which nearly caused him to lose an eye) led Powell to resign in 1778, although the Virginia General Assembly would later vote him a full share of land for his service.
+In January 1777, General Washington promoted Powell to lieutenant colonel of Grayson's Additional Continental Regiment (a/k/a Virginia's 16th Regiment).
+He and his troops fought at the Battle of Long Island, Battle of Brandywine and the Battle of Monmouth.
+However, health complications due to the harsh winter encampment at Valley Forge (which nearly caused him to lose an eye) led Powell to resign in 1778, although the Virginia General Assembly would later vote him a full share of frontier land for his service.

 Three of his brothers also served with the Continental Army: Dr. John Thomas Powell (1745–1807) served as a surgeon, then returned to Dumfries.
 Lt.
 William Powell III (1745–1807) served three years under Lt.
 Col. Daniel Morgan, and the youngest brother Lt.
-John Payton Powell (1760–1844) also served in Morgan's 11th Virginia Regiment (renamed the 7th Virginia Regiment in 1779), then received land and moved westward—first to Hardeman County, Tennessee and eventually died in Madison County, Alabama.
+John Peyton Powell (1760–1844) also served in Morgan's 11th Virginia Regiment (renamed the 7th Virginia Regiment in 1779), then received land and moved westward—first to Hardeman County, Tennessee and eventually died in Madison County, Alabama.